codehz/bdlauncher/README.md

 # bdlauncher
-A flexible , simple and easy-to-install third-party BedrockServer launcher with mods support (1.14 testing)
+A flexible , simple and easy-to-install third-party BedrockServer launcher with mods support (1.14)

-# !!!WARNING:1.14 only for testing DONT USE IT IN PRODUCTION ENVIRONMENT

-Only for Linux servers
+Only for BDS Linux
-只支持Linux服务器
 telegram group https://t.me/bdlauncher
 QQ group 955765957
 # Docs: